cbergman/gma-0.1.3/README.md

 #### **Run using pre-existing settings for different NGS technologies**

 For a quick run, we provide parameter settings 5 kinds of the most popular sequencing technologies; Illumina, Solid, Ion Torrent, Roche-454 and PacBio.
+We also support pacbio-ec, which assumes PacBio error corrected case.
 You can use one of these options to pass to the mapper tech command, similar to how the illumina option is used in the command below.
-We also support pacbio-ec, which assumes PacBio error corrected case.

-    cat ../../../input/ppd/NC_000913.fa.ppd | ../../../../../bin/mapper tech --illumina -b 70 -x
+    $ cd gma-0.1.3-master/example/ecoli/output/local/ecoli.l100.o0.qA.s0.02.i0.d0
-    ../../../input/index/NC_000913.fna -p ../../../../../bin 1> map.txt
+    $ cat ../../../input/ppd/NC_000913.fa.ppd | ../../../../../bin/mapper tech --illumina -b 70 -x ../../../input/index/NC_000913.fna -p ../../../../../bin 1> map.txt

 | option           | Description  |
 | ---------------- |------------- |